 I thought the following year's America was even worse, until I heard its second b-side track, Fine.
 No. No it isn't.
 It isn't fine at all.
 It's complete shite.
 As far as America's Mellotron use (from Björn Ågren) goes, as far as I can work out, we get literally a few seconds of barely audible background strings at the end of the track.
 Big fucking deal.

 Reale Accademia di Musica (1972, 40.17) ***½/TFavola

 I've been reading for some time now that there's Mellotron all over closing track Vertigine.
 Well, there isn't; not that I can hear anyway.
-There is, however, a 'Tron string part on Favola from Federico Troiani, but that's as far as Reale Accademia di Musica goes on the Mellotron front.
-So; a good album, if not a great one.
+There are, however, Mellotron string parts on Favola and Lavoro in Città from Federico Troiani, but that's as far as Reale Accademia di Musica goes on that front.
+A good album, if not a great one.
 Worth hearing (it's on CD), but don't pay a fortune.

 Perché si Uccidono (1976, 31.55) ***/TT½

 Il Reale Impero Britannico were basically Goblin by any other name; the nom de plume may have been used because some of the tracks were written with Fabio Frizzi and therefore stand slightly outside the rest of the band's catalogue.
 A film soundtrack again, most of the music on Perché si Uccidono is instrumental, few tracks longer than four minutes.
 Unsurprisingly, it sounds quite like Goblin, although it has a slightly more mainstream side that the parent band lacked.
 Actually, to be brutally honest, some of the material slips into Pat Metheny fuzak territory, while the three actual songs are all a bit grim, including the ludicrously-titled My Damned Shit, while Epopea cuts George Martin/Van der Graaf's Theme One very close indeed.